 On 23 June 2020, England’s Universities Minister, Michelle Donelan MP, confirmed the following: “I am today confirming the eligibility rules for EU, other EEA and Swiss nationals, and their family members, who wish to commence courses in England in the Academic Year starting in August 2021.
 Following our decision to leave the EU, EU, other EEA and Swiss nationals will no longer be eligible for home fee status, undergraduate, postgraduate and advanced learner financial support from Student Finance England for courses starting in academic year 2021/22.

-If you require any further information after reading these pages, please contact Judy Bowden, Head of Admissions, Registry and Student Support: Judy Bowden
+If you require any further information about Fees and Finance please contact Judy Bowden, Head of Admissions, Registry and Student Support.

 English Language Support